 R v M (2017) - Supply cat A further to police raid of defendant of good character living an ostensibly unassuming life.

-R v D (2017) – Supply with co-d Cat A, large quantity of cocaine for onward supply (ongoing).
+R v D (2017) - Large quantity of cocaine for onward supply close to importation (ongoing).

 R v Jackson-Mason 1 Cr.
 App.
 R. 6 - Admissibility of expert evidence (suggestibility).
 Ghosh direction.
 Sir Brian Leveson, PQBD.